Generalized Thermodynamics of Phase Equilibria in Scalar Active Matter

-{\em Acknowledgements:} We thank M. Kardar, H. Touchette for discussions.
+We thank M. Kardar, H. Touchette for discussions.
 APS acknowledges funding through a PLS fellowship from the Gordon and Betty Moore foundation.
 JS is funded by a Project Grant from the Swedish Research Council (2015-05449).
 MEC is funded by the Royal Society.
 This work was funded in part by EPSRC Grant EP/J007404.
 YK is supported by an I-CORE Program of the Planning and Budgeting Committee of the Israel Science Foundation and an Israel Science Foundation grant.
-JT is funded by ANR Baccterns.
+JT acknowledges the support of ANR grant Bactterns.
+JT and YK acknowledge a joint CNRS-MOST travel grant.
+The PFAP simulations were performed on resources provided by the Swedish National Infrastructure for Computing (SNIC) at LUNARC.